ciresiemanym/platform-documentation/docs/vlmd-healdata-utils.md

 These two lines create:

-- an input folder, where you will download your study’s data dictionary; and
+- an input folder, where you will put your study’s dataset or existing data dictionary; and

  - an output folder, where your generated HEAL-compliant data dictionary will be saved.

-### Download Your Study’s Data Dictionary
+### Export Your Study’s Dataset or Data Dictionary

 There are many applications and software packages that are commonly used during the data collection and processing phases of studies.
 The HEAL Data Utilities accommodates ten different input file formats, which include: